syncfusion-content/winui-docs/winui/Slider/ticks.md

 documentation: ug
 ---

-# Ticks features in WinUI Slider
+# Ticks Features in WinUI Slider

 This section helps to learn about how to add major and minor ticks in the slider.

-## Show major ticks
+## Show Major Ticks

 You can enable the major ticks on the track.
 It is a shape which is used to represent the major interval points of the track.
 The default value of `ShowTicks` property is false.